How do you get everything done in a day? A reader asked me that question, and this post is the answer!

 - We used to have a raw milk cowpool set up so nobody made the 40 minute drive out to the farm more than once a month.
 Now our pick up is much closer, but I still take turns driving with one other friend in our neighborhood.

 You get the picture, find like-minded friends! –> Don’t know where to look?

 Start going to your local Weston A. Price Foundation chapter meetings!
 Or at least call the chapter leader for help or suggestions.
 Also, make an effort to get to know your neighbors, start by taking them a plate of your favorite Nourishing Traditions treats!
 Have you had the almond cookies?
 Or the rosemary walnuts?
 Strike up a conversation and if they're not a real foodie already, maybe they will be soon!

 3. Working from home really helps – as I said above, if you work full time outside the home, it doesn’t mean you can’t cook healthy meals for your family (my Mom still did), but you'll need to be on your game for sure.

 4. Stay organized!
-First it was my little calendar planner and my favorite pen (<– anyone else have one of those?!), then it was my palm pilot (ha!), then in late 2009 (early 2010?)
-I got my first iPhone and between that and my laptop, I couldn't function without the notes, calendar and all the little tools that help me stay on top of things.
-Whether it’s my favorite meal planner, keeping track of kids' schedules, or just a note to make more yogurt, it’s the main reason I stay somewhat sane.
+First it was my little calendar planner and my favorite pen (<– did anyone else have one of those?!), then it was my palm pilot (ha!), then in late 2009 (early 2010?)
+I got my first iPhone and between that and my laptop, I couldn't function without the notes, calendar, and all the little tools that help me stay on top of things.
+Whether it’s my favorite meal planner, keeping track of kids' schedules, or just a note (with an alarm!) to make more yogurt, it’s the main reason I stay somewhat sane.